ARM-software/SCP-firmware/doc/cmake_readme.md

 > $ make -f Makefile.cmake help
 > ```

-**NOTE**
-CMake build support is getting added gradually.
-That is at present only sgm775, juno and rdv1 are supported.

 **LIMITATIONS**

+- CMake build of rdn2 platform is not working.
+It requires further investigation.
+- CMake build of platform synquacer is not tested.
+- CMake build of platform rcar is not tested.
 - ArmClang toolchain is supported but not all platforms are working.

 **NOTE**: Read below documentation for advanced use of development environment